 If you are a beginner who wants to get involved with HIIT cardio training, there’s a specific approach to use.
 You’ll be best off easing yourself into it, gradually adding an interval or two into your standard cardio session.

-Finally, your injury risk during HIIT is much higher due to this intensity.
+Defend Against Injury - Finally, your injury risk during HIIT is much higher due to this intensity.
 Always watch that you are using good form on whatever exercise you are doing and never skip your warm-ups.
-Both of these factors can help greatly decrease your risk of injury and becoming sidelined.